2022 NYSATE-NYACTE Fall Conference

 Below you will find the registration rates, hotel information, and the registration form.

 The conference registrations rates are below.
+The rates listed below will increate by $25 after October 12.

 The conference will be held at the Gideon-Putnam Hotel and Conference Center in Saratoga Springs, NY.